Get us in your inbox

 Photograph: Vincent Nedelec / @vincentnedelec

-Since November 26 and every weekend until December 20, the Montreal Christmas Village takes over the Atwater Market.
-Aside from the chalets featuring Holiday treats and trinkets, families can enjoy a visit to Santa’s workshop, buy a Christmas tree, sample Sugar Shack fare, and—during the Before Times—catch choir performances along with a kid-friendly Elves’ Kingdom to entertain your kiddos.
-This year, it's all about the snacking, shopping and gifting.
+Starting on November 25 and running every weekend until December 30, 2023, the Montreal Christmas Village takes over the Atwater Market.
+Aside from the chalets featuring Holiday treats and trinkets, families can enjoy a visit to Santa’s workshop, buy a Christmas tree, sample sugar shack fare, and—during the Before Times—catch choir performances along with a kid-friendly Elves’ Kingdom to entertain your kiddos.
+It’s all about snacking, shopping and gifting thanks to 57 sellers plus five food counters.

 Advertising